nasa/Transform-to-Open-Science/README.md

+### Contribute to the TOPS Open Science Curriculum!
+More information can be found on the [OpenCore page](/docs/Area2_Capacity_Sharing/OpenCore/readme.md).

 # Announcements!
 - 25 July, 2022: Our TOPS community is invited to contribute to the OpenCore!
 Instructions can be found [here](./docs/Area2_Capacity_Sharing/OpenCore/readme.md)
 - 25 July, 2022: TOPS [Community Forum](./docs/Area1_Engagement/Community_Forums/20220714_community_forum.md)